apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 #### `maxReadSizeForVectorReads()`

 Maximum number of bytes which can be read in one go after merging the ranges.
-Two ranges won't be merged if the combined data to be read is more than this value.
+Two ranges won't be merged if the combined data to be read It's okay we have a look at what we do right now for readOkayis more than this value.
 Essentially setting this to 0 will disable the merging of ranges.

 #### Concurrency